flakelolz/management-app/README.md

 # Database

 I used SQLite in memory, which means that everything added from the API after the app is running is not gong to remain after the app is closed.

+If you wish to add data in a more permanent way, you can do so by writing the queries on the `sql` file inside the `migrations` folder.